celer/fire-ts/README.md

 If you want to generate HTML templates you should consider other template engines

-## Guide
+## The basics

-The syntax for Fire TS looks alot like JSP:
+The syntax for Fire TS looks alot like JSP, except the base language is JavaScript

 ```c
 <%